 We recommend the VIVO Electric Height Adjustable Workstation, as unlike most of its competitors, it offers a large working space.
 The electric motor is intuitive and silent so you can switch between standing and sitting at the click of a button.

 Best Ergonomic Tools For Play

 But you do need slightly different ergonomic equipment when it comes to gaming.
-Generally, your computer hardware, such as your mouse and keyboard, need to be higher spec, and it can be difficult to find tools that are both ergonomic and have top-end gaming specs.
-Your chair also needs to be a bit different, as we do tend to sit differently when working and when gaming.
+Generally, your computer hardware, such as your mouse and keyboard, needs to be of higher spec, and it can be difficult to find tools that are both ergonomic and have top-end gaming specs.
+Your chair also needs to be a bit different, as we tend to sit differently when working and when gaming.